edHelper.com

 By Trista L. Pollard

-2 The earth's water cycle has three main stages or parts called evaporation, condensation, and precipitation.
+2 The Earth's water cycle has three main stages or parts.
+They are evaporation, condensation, and precipitation.
 These stages repeat over and over again.
-However, the water cycle does not happen overnight.
+However, the water cycle does not repeat overnight.
 In fact, the whole cycle can take a long time.
-The reason it's called a cycle is because the water goes from the earth, through the air, to the clouds, and back to the earth again.
+The reason it's called a cycle is because the water goes from the Earth, through the air, to the clouds, and back to the Earth again.
 This pattern is like a spinning wheel on a bicycle.

 Paragraphs 4 to 6: